When it comes to self-service business analytics and data analysis, Power BI is the current cream of the crop - and for good reason.

 It’s easiest to think of Premium as a super upgrade rather than a user licensing model; it enables maximum performance and other features, as well as lets the widest number of users view reports, but it’s also very expensive.

-For enterprises with more than 200 people, Power BI Premium currently can range anywhere from AU $5,000 - $20,000 per month, so it’s only worth it if Power BI is core to your company’s business intelligence initiatives.
-Check out the official Power BI Calculator to get a more detailed cost estimate.
+For enterprises who have in excess of 500 users, Power BI Premium is the best for your investment.
+Depending on the scale, the pricing could range anywhere from AU $5,000 - $20,000 per month, so it’s only worthwhile if Power BI is core to your company’s business intelligence initiatives and will be cheaper on scale that Power BI Pro.

 Power BI Pro vs Power BI Premium key differences

-Power BI Premium and Power BI Pro's differences mostly come down to aforementioned performance - if you're using Premium, you will actually need to have a large number of Pro licenses to compliment it.
+Power BI Pro and and Power BI Premium's differences mostly come down to aforementioned performance - if you're using Premium, you will actually need to have a large number of users to make it worthwhile.

 The reason is simple: Power BI Premium only lets your users consume Power BI content rather than actually create reports.
 Consume refers to viewing Power BI custom-built dashboards and reports published on the Web, Power BI mobile apps, or reports embedded in internally-developed applications (such as PowerApps) and portals.